UCSBCarpentry/2022-08-09-ucsb-r-geospatial/setup.md

 > ## macOS - Install with Packages (Beginner)
 >
-> The simplest way to install these geospatial libraries is to install the latest version of [Kyng Chaos's pre-built package](http://www.kyngchaos.com/software/frameworks) for GDAL Complete.
-Be aware that several other libraries are also installed, including the UnixImageIO, SQLite3, and `NumPy`.
-Please install all items in the package.
+> If you have installed software such as QGIS or GRASS, you may
+> already have most of these dependancies taken care of.
 >
+> You may or may not need to install various underlying components
+> of GDAL.
+You can get everytin in one package by installin
+> the latest version of [Kyng Chaos's pre-built
+> package for GDAL Complete](http://www.kyngchaos.com/software/frameworks).
+Be aware that several other libraries are also installed,
+> including the UnixImageIO, SQLite3, and `NumPy`.
+Please install all
+> items in the package.
+>
-> After downloading the package in the link above, you will need to double-click the cardbord box icon to complete the installation.
-Depending on your security settings, you may get a warning message about "unidentified developers", but you may continue with the installation.
-Please [contact us](mailto:library-collaboratory@ucsb.edu) or attend the workshop install party if you need help enabling the installation.
+> After downloading the package in the link above, you will need to
+> double-click the cardbord box icon to complete the installation.
+> Depending on your security settings, you may get a warning message
+> about "unidentified developers", but you may continue with the
+> installation.
+Please [contact
+> us](mailto:library-collaboratory@ucsb.edu) or attend the workshop
+> install party if you need help enabling the installation.
 >
 {: .solution}